geeksforsocialchange/tv-dinners/index.md

 # Can you help?

 ## Donations

-We welcome donations to support this project.
+We welcome donations to support this project, and receive no support from Manchester City Council or other regional funders.
 Please send them directly to the Old Abbey Taphouse (registered as Galivantes Productions Ltd) via PayPal using the button below.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
   <input type="hidden" name="cmd" value="_donations" />